Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Optimality of neural networks for underdetermined linear systems

-Note that $ \Xi$ can be multivalued, meaning that the optimal neural network may not be unique, hence the double arrow notation (see Remark \ref{rem:norms_for_Xi} regarding the measure of error in that case).
-We will in some cases be interested in bounding the derivative of the optimal mappings to ensure stability.
-Thus, assuming smoothness of the optimal neural networks, we define $\Xi_D: \Omega \rightrightarrows \NN_{m,N}$ for a positive number $D$ to be
+Here, the double arrow notation $\rightrightarrows$ denotes that a map can be multivalued. \MG{This choice is made because the optimal neural network may not be unique and thus the map $\Xi$ can be multivalued.} We will in some cases be interested in bounding the Lipschitz-constant of the optimal mappings to ensure stability.
+Thus, we define $\Xi_{D}: \Omega \rightrightarrows \NN_{m,N}^{\F}$, with $D>0$, by